Candyperfect/DeepFH-master/README.md

-# DeepLap
+# DeepFH
-"[DeepLap: Protein Function Prediction with Label Attention and Propagation]"
+"[DeepFH: Protein Function Prediction based on the Flat and Herarchical classification]"

 # Environment Settings
 * python == 3.7